AbuduSamadu/DSA/out/production/DSA/Lab/statisticsOfGrade/readme.md

 ## Note

-Input Validation: The program will terminate if if any grade falls outside the 0-100 range.
+Input Validation: The program will terminate if if any grade falls outside the 0-100 rang or if the input is not an integer.

 Dynamic Graph: The bar graph adjusts to the grade distribution dynamically based on the input.

 ## Conclusion